pstitalia0603/pstitalia0603.github.io/src/site/notes/ARCHIVE/2024/Smartphones Rewired Childhood. Here's How to Fix It..md

 856
 00:47:10,000 --> 00:47:14,720
-But one kind is called social perfectionism, which is what you're concerned about is entirely
+But one kind is called <mark style="background: #FFF3A3A6;">social perfectionism</mark>, which is what you're concerned about is entirely what others are thinking of you.

-857
-00:47:14,720 --> 00:47:16,520
-what others are thinking of you.

 858
 00:47:16,520 --> 00:47:18,160